A short tour of operator learning theory: Convergence rates, statistical limits, and open questions: Conclusions and open problems

 Collectively, these considerations open up several promising research directions at the interface of the topics in \S\ref{sec:erm} and \S\ref{sec:minimax}.
 First, can one prove sharp bounds on the statistical $n$-width $\tilde{s}_n^\eta(K;\sigma)_{L^2_\varrho}$ \eqref{eqn:noisy_width} for $K$ the holomorphic classes considered in Thms.~\ref{thm:upper_ep}--\ref{thm:upper_cs}?
 This will help clarify whether faster-than-Monte Carlo rates are possible or not under suitable statistical noise models.
 Moreover, is ERM optimal in the minimax sense of \eqref{eqn:defn_minimax_sampling_width} for target classes beyond holomorphic operators?
 Other sets of interest could include $C^\infty$ operators or those arising from specific parametric PDE problems.
 In addition, as suggested by the results in \S\ref{sec:minimax}, an interesting alternative could be to consider architecture-oriented operator classes, in contrast to those based on more classical regularity assumptions.

 \begin{acknowledgement} S.B.\ acknowledges support from NSERC through grant RGPIN-2020-06766 and FRQ - Nature et Technologies through grant 359708.
-N.R.F.\ acknowledges support from project DREAM (Reduced Order Modeling and Deep Learning for the real-time approximation of PDEs), grant no. FIS00003154, funded by the Italian Science Fund (FIS) and by Ministero dell'Università e della Ricerca (MUR); his present research is part of the activities of project Dipartimento di Eccellenza 2023-2027, Department of Mathematics, Politecnico di Milano, funded by MUR. \,N.H.N.\ acknowledges support from a Klarman Fellowship through Cornell University's College of Arts \& Sciences. \end{acknowledgement}
+N.R.F.\ acknowledges support from project DREAM (Reduced Order Modeling and Deep Learning for the real-time approximation of PDEs), grant no. FIS00003154, funded by the Italian Science Fund (FIS) and by Ministero dell'Università e della Ricerca (MUR); his present research is part of the activities of project Dipartimento di Eccellenza 2023-2027, Department of Mathematics, Politecnico di Milano, funded by MUR. \,N.H.N.\ acknowledges support from a Klarman Fellowship through Cornell University's College of Arts \& Sciences.
+The authors are also grateful to Gregor Maier and an anonymous referee for helpful comments. \end{acknowledgement}